kuangye124/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Potential shortcoming:
+1. Need to change code every time when input/output a different image/video
+2. Need to change region of interest for different image/video
+3. Need to change Hough transofrm parameters for different image/video

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be before processing images/videos, modify them so they share a more general info.

-Another potential improvement could be to ...